 Accommodation and travel arrangements are the responsibility of attendees.

-If you would like to stay at Le Saint-Sulpice Hotel, please
+If you would like to stay at the venue hotel, Le Saint-Sulpice Hotel,

-When making your reservation, please mention the name "Chemical Computing Group."
+When making your reservation by email or phone, please mention the name "Chemical Computing Group."

 - The rate is per night, per suite, single or double occupancy